 - Evidence and analysis of primary source research

 - Process work, annotated by the student (photos of models, sketches, etc.)

 - interior section(s)

 - rendered perspectives and/or model photographs

-- Designer’s statement or creative writing (100 words or less), describing the “atmosphere” of the design proposal.
+- Designer’s concept statement (100 words or less), describing the “sensory atmosphere” of the design proposal.

-- Text and descriptions as deemed necessary by the designer to relate programing, goals, and atmospheric design solutions.
+- Text and descriptions as deemed necessary by the designer to relate programing, goals, and sensory design solutions.

-- Designer’s statement or creative writing (100 words or less), describing the “atmosphere” of the design proposal (also included on the posters)
+- Designer’s statement or creative writing (100 words or less), describing the “sensory atmosphere” of the design proposal (also included on the posters)

 - 500-750 word description and discussion of research